Frank Kitson: Military career

 As is traditional for senior officers of the British Army, Kitson held a number of more honorary positions: Colonel Commandant of 2nd Battalion, Royal Green Jackets from 1 January 1979 to 1 January 1987; Honorary Colonel to the University of Oxford Officer Training Corps from 21 July 1982 to 21 July 1987; and Aide-de-Camp General to the Queen from 14 February 1983 to 1985.
-In 1985 he was promoted to Knight Grand Cross of the Order of the British Empire (GBE).
+In the 1985 New Year Honours he was promoted to Knight Grand Cross of the Order of the British Empire (GBE).
 He was appointed a Deputy Lieutenant of Devon on 19 June 1989.

+Post-Northern Ireland

-In retirement Kitson has given evidence to the Saville Inquiry into the events of Bloody Sunday in Northern Ireland.
+In retirement Kitson gave evidence to the Saville Inquiry into the events of Bloody Sunday in Northern Ireland.

-On 27 April 2015, Kitson and the Ministry of Defence were sued for negligence and misfeasance in office by Mary Heenan, the widow of Northern Irish foreman Eugene "Paddy" Heenan who was killed in 1973 by members of a loyalist paramilitary group, the Ulster Defence Association (UDA).
+On 27 April 2015, Kitson and the Ministry of Defence were sued for negligence and misfeasance in office by Mary Heenan, the widow of Northern Irish foreman Eugene "Paddy" Heenan, who was killed, with three other men, when a hand grenade was thrown into a vehicle carrying 15 workers to a Catholic school building site in Gilnahirk in loyalist East Belfast in 1973 by members of the Ulster Defence Association (UDA).
 The lawsuit claimed that Kitson was "liable personally for negligence and misfeasance in public office" due to the fact that he was supposedly "reckless as to whether state agents would be involved in murder".

 Personal life

 In 1962, Kitson married Elizabeth Spencer, whose father, Colonel Charles Spencer, was Colonel of the 12th Royal Lancers.
 Lady Kitson was appointed an OBE in the Queen's Birthday Honours List of June 2015, for her work with the Army Families Federation.
 They have three daughters: Catherine Alice, Rosemary Diana and Marion Ruth.

+Kitson died at home in Yelverton, Devon on 2 January 2024, at the age of 97.
+Writing on his death, The Irish News described Kitson as a hate figure, and quoted the late SDLP founder Paddy Devlin as saying Kitson "probably did more than any other individual to sour relations between the Catholic community and the security forces."
+The Relatives for Justice group released a statement to the Irish News that Kitson "did not see final justice in a court but the tenacity of Mary Heenan and families like hers ensured his deplorable actions and their victims will never be forgotten."

 Selected bibliography

-Kitson has written widely on gangs, counter-gangs and measures of deception, the use of defectors, and concepts such as pseudo-gangs and pseudo-operations.
+Kitson wrote widely on gangs, counter-gangs and measures of deception, the use of defectors, and concepts such as pseudo-gangs and pseudo-operations.